Eisheiligen in Germany – The German Ice Saints of May

 The Five Eisheiligen or Ice Saints

-The four men and one woman who make up the Eisheiligen are an interesting group.
-Northern German Catholics count Mamertus as the first Ice Saint, in the South they begin with Pankratius.
-Cold Sophie appears on the lists much later, and gives the group a firm end date.
+The four men and one woman who comprise the Eisheiligen are an interesting group.
+Northern German Catholics count Mamertus as the first Ice Saint, while in the South, they begin with Pankratius.
+Cold Sophie appears on the lists much later and gives the group a firm end date.

-It’s interesting that a few of these Saints are Patron Saint of frost, disaster, and plants.
-Almost as if it was pre-planned….
+It’s interesting that a few of these Saints are Patron Saints of frost, disaster, and plants- almost as if it was pre-planned.

 Ice Saints